|"Po vodam" by Ivan Aivazovsky, via Wikimedia Commons.|

-The problem is that theists tend to attribute any unexplained phenomena to their various gods.
+The problem is that religious believers tend to attribute any unexplained phenomena to their various gods.
 The inability of science to explain a given phenomenon in no way implies that anything miraculous has occurred.
 That electricity must have seemed miraculous at one point in time demonstrates this point rather clearly.

 Curtis Dickman, a neurosurgeon with Barrow Neurological Institute, evidently believes in "divine guidance."
-The authors of this article appear to think that this is noteworthy, however, what is noteworthy is the pure idiocy with which he argues for his position.
+The authors of this article appear to think that this is noteworthy; however, what is noteworthy is how he argues for his position.
 We are told that he believes in miracles.
 What is his evidence?
 "He has seen a boy whose head was nearly severed brought back to life.
 He has seen a sheriff's deputy shot in the head return from the brink of death."
 How do either of these incidents have anything to do with a supernatural entity suspending natural laws?
 These incidents are simply uncommon occurrences.